catalyst-cooperative/pudl/docs/dev/run_a_release.rst

      changes in the release notes
    * PyPI has the most current version of our code

-6. Update the Kaggle dataset.

-7. Verify that the Zenodo draft deposition has all the expected data (raw FERC databases, PUDL database, everything the right size).
+6. Verify that the Zenodo draft deposition has all the expected data (raw FERC databases, PUDL database, everything the right size).

-8. Update the Zenodo metadata to include the description from the release notes, and update the various links.
+7. Update the Zenodo metadata to include the description from the release notes, and update the various links.

-9. Publish the Zenodo deposition!
+8. Publish the Zenodo deposition!
 Wahoo!
 You're now done!

+9. Except...
+24 hours after the PyPI version is updated, we'll get a PR from the ``conda-forge`` bot updating our ``conda`` package.
+If the direct dependencies have changed in this release, we need to update them in that PR.